sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 ---

-* Performance Statistics:
+* General:

-  * This section provides real-time data on the performance of ReShade, including the current frame rate, the time taken to render each frame, and the total number of frames rendered since ReShade was started.
+  * This section provides real-time data on the performance of ReShade and it's shaders - It includes the current frame rate, the time taken to render each frame, and the total number of frames rendered since ReShade was started.

 ---

-* Effect Utilization:
+* Techniques:

   * This section shows how much each effect is being used.
 This can be useful for identifying effects that are consuming a disproportionate amount of resources.

 ---

-* Consumption Rates:

-  * This section provides information about the rate at which ReShade is consuming various resources, such as memory and CPU time.
-This can help you identify potential bottlenecks and optimize your setup.

----

-* Visual Appearances Per Pass:

-  * This section provides a breakdown of how many times each effect is applied per pass.
-This can be useful for understanding the impact of each effect on the overall appearance of the scene.
+* Render Targets & Textures

+  * This section provides developers and users with information as to what shaders are doing, what textures they are using or creating, and information about the textures.

 ---